 These tubs are the ultimate showstopping pieces for your bath.
-They serve as gorgeous centerpieces that give your bathroom a spa-like look.
+They serve as gorgeous centerpieces that give your bathroom a luxurious, almost royal look.
 They combine beauty and practicability and have a couple more advantages than their stunning appearance.
-To keep them in a good state over time, you will need to clean and maintain them regularly.
+Keep reading to learn more…

 Copper tubs are crafted in different styles, which are majorly inspired by the antique copper bathtub styles.
-Primarily, there are two dominant styles with copper tubs: double slipper tubs and soaking tubs.
-Copper soaking adopted the Japanese soaking tubs model.
+Primarily, there are two dominant styles with copper tubs: soaking tubs and copper double slipper tubs.
+Copper soaking tubs adopted the Japanese soaking tubs model.
 Apart from their comfort while bathing, they also recreate a spa-like setting in your bathroom.
-Copper soaking tubs are mostly small, measuring about 43 inches in length.
-They are majorly oval or round and are about 30 inches deep.
-They, therefore, form perfect bathroom pieces for a more relaxing soaking bath.
+Copper soaking tubs come in many different sizes.
+If you are looking for a bigger bathtub, feel free to check our two favorites when it comes to big copper tubs, Amara and Allegro.
+Small copper tubs usually measure about 43 inches in length.
+They are majorly oval or round and are usually about 30 inches deep.

-Copper tubs are perfect for experimenting with different colors.
+Copper bathtub is perfect for experimenting with different colors.
 The interior could be painted to embody the shiny nature of a brand-new penny.
 It could also be polished to give a deep brown look.
 Regardless of the finish, these tubs will have a natural patina.
 However, darker finishes develop a patina that is less noticeable than the brighter finishes.

 Copper structures exposed to saltwater and weather changes often turn green.
 With interior fittings such as copper bathtubs, it is rare for them to turn green.
 However, copper needs more care than the other materials but is fairly low-maintenance.